initc3/SecretNetwork-Sandbox/POPETS-ARTIFACTS-README.md

 Describe the minimal hardware and software requirements of your artifacts and estimate the compute time and storage required to run the artifacts.
 -->
 ### Artifact 1: Sandwich attacking a private swap
+We recommend using a linux machine with a recent docker engine installed.

+Time to build the docker image: ?
+Time to bootstrap the local network: ?
+Time to run the attack: ?

 ### Artifact 2: Tracing attacks on SNIP-20 transfers
+An SGX-enabled machine is required.
+Point to or list SecretNetwork requirements.

 ### Hardware Requirements
 <!--